thorfriisphd-rgb/PRISM/README.md

 ### WORKDIR path errors

-The WORKDIR entries in *samples.tsv* reflect the developer's local folder structure and wil need to be edited to match the user's own directory setup.
+The WORKDIR entries in *samples.tsv* reflect the developer's local folder structure and will need to be edited to match the user's own directory setup.

 ---